Part of my visiting northern California series.

 Lodging: Once you are done with the aquarium I would suggest getting into a hotel and clean up after your day.
 There are a wide variety of hotels in the area.
 The cheapest options in the area are some of the “budget” nation chains how have hotel or motels 10-20 minutes north of Monterey on Route 1 in towns like Seaside.
 It is also possible to find reasonably inexpensive room in some of the small mom & pop hotels in Pacific Grove.
 Finally, there is the minimalist but pretty Asilomar.
 The Four Sisters Inns, The Centrella (Pacific Grove), and Tickle Pink Inn (Carmel) are nice, reasonably priced (for the Monterey peninsula) B&Bs.
 I would recommend not staying in any of the national luxury hotel chains unless you have a major discount.
 If you going to spend that sort of money ($250-400/night) I would recommend staying in out of the specialty hotels or high end B&B. Hotel Pacific sometimes has packages which makes it reasonably priced.
 At the higher end is the Old Monterey Inn, one of the most romantic B&Bs, and the Spindrift Inn which is a small luxury hotel.

 Dinner: Enjoy a nice meal in one of the fine restaurants on the area.
-I would recommend, passionfish (Pacific Grove, Sustainable sea food with a South American influence), Flying Fish Grill (Carmel, Mexico meets Japan), Fishwife (Pacific Grove, good prices for good fish), Pacific’s Edge (south of Carmel, Continental, great view at sunset, pricy), and Tarpy’s Roadhouse (near the airport, American food).
+I would recommend, passionfish (Pacific Grove, Sustainable sea food with a South American influence), Flying Fish Grill (Carmel, Mexico meets Japan), Fishwife (Pacific Grove, good prices for good fish), Pacific’s Edge (south of Carmel, Continental, great view at sunset, pricy), Anton and Michael (Carmel, French inspirited), and Tarpy’s Roadhouse (near the airport, American food).
 Many people like the cozy atmosphere at Fandango (in Pacific Grove) and the food at Fresh Cream.
 I would skip Roy’s at Pebble Beach because it is no where near as good as a Roy’s in Hawaii and can be quite noisy.
 I would also skip Montrio, which as a good reputation, but I found the food un-inspired.
+If you want something a bit lower key stop by one of the places on Fisherman’s Wharf like the Old Grotto which serves calm chowder in a bread bowl.
 Places I haven’t tried but would like to visit sometime include French Poodle (Carmel), and Cypress Grove (Monterey).

 Evening Stroll: Enjoy the Monterey Coastal Trail which is a flat path which circles most of the peninsula.